jeelabs/esp-link/UC-FLASHING.md

 ### Flashing an attached esp8266

-__Flashing another esp8266 module is possible in theory but real-world attempts haveso far been rather unsuccessful due to Wifi interference.
+__Flashing another esp8266 module is possible in theory but real-world attempts have so far been rather unsuccessful due to Wifi interference.
 This section is left here in case someone else wants to dig in and find a solution.__